Salmandabbakuti/hlf-medicChain/README.md

 ##### Participants

  1. Regulator(Health Administration) : A government entity has an authority to regulate medical products and also has ability to register other participants on the system, giving licenses for production & selling of medicines.
- 2. Manufacturer:  Produces goods and takes orders from the Pharmacy and Authorization by Regulator.
+ 2. Manufacturer:  Produces goods and takes orders from the Pharmacy and authorization by Regulator.
  3. Distributor or Wholesaler: A person or entity that distribute large quantity of medical products from manufacturers to the retaier.
- 4. Retailer(Pharmacy Stores): Sells medical products to Consumers based on Doctor Prescription.
+ 4. Retailer(Pharmacy Stores): Sells medical products to consumers based on Doctor prescription.
- 5. Doctor: No Special intro.
+ 5. Doctor: No special intro.
 Writes prescription of medicine to heal their patients.
  6. Consumer: Patient

 ##### Work-flow: